ChiLiubio/microeco/README.md

 2. Put julia in the computer env PATH, such as  your_directory_path\Julia\bin
 3. Open terminal or cmd or Powershell, input julia, install FlashWeave following the operation in https://github.com/meringlab/FlashWeave.jl

+#### Gephi
+Gephi is used to open saved network file, i.e. network.gexf in the [tutorial](https://chiliubio.github.io/microeco/).
+You can download Gephi and learn how to use it from https://gephi.org/users/download/

 ## Acknowledgement
   - [R6](https://github.com/r-lib/R6), The
     main class system used in this package.